-The Dometic RM7271 tilt-tolerant refrigerator is located beneath the kitchen unit worktop.
+The Dometic tilt-tolerant refrigerator is located beneath the kitchen unit worktop.
 A red warning light on the refrigerator will illuminate when it is operating on 12 volt.
+Between the fridge and the worktop is a slide out worktop extension.
 All kitchen shelves are coated with a plastic material which is easily cleaned should a spillage occur.